-- NOTE 1: Some of this waste was shipped to licensed waste processors for processing and/or volume reduction.
+NOTE 1: Some of this waste was shipped to licensed waste processors for processing and/or volume reduction.
 Therefore, this volume is not representative of the actual volume buried.
-The total volume buried for this reporting period is 2.10E+01 m3, including volume from three 2004 shipments. - NOTE 2: Some DAW was shipped to licensed waste processors for processing and/or volume reduction.
+The total volume buried for this reporting period is 1.90E+01 m3.

+NOTE 2: Some DAW was shipped to licensed waste processors for processing and/or volume reduction.
 Therefore, this volume is not representative of the actual volume buried.
-The total volume buried for this reporting period is 2.42E+01 m2. - NOTE 3: In previous years, irradiated components have been shipped to licensed waste processors for processing and/or volume reduction.
-Previous years' burial volumes have been reported in previous years' reports.
-The total volume buried for this reporting period is 8.78E-02 m3.
+The total volume buried for this reporting period is $4.41E+01 \text{ m}^3$.

+NOTE 3: This waste was shipped to a licensed waste processor for processing and/or volume reduction.
+This volume is representative of the actual volume buried.